-This standard provides compatibility requirements when a forward phase cut dimmer is combined with one or more dimmable LED Light Engines (LLEs).
-An LLE comprises one or more LED modules, LED control gear (integral or remote), and a connection to the mains circuit.
-This includes both screw-in integrated LED lamps, as well as fixtures which contain separate LED drivers.
+ROSSLYN, Va.—The National Electrical Manufacturers Association (NEMA) published NEMA SSL 7A-2015 Phase-Cut Dimming for Solid State Lighting—Basic Compatibility.
+This standard provides compatibility requirements when a forward phase-cut dimmer is combined with one or more dimmable light-emitting diode (LED) light engines (LLEs).
+An LLE, for the purposes of this document, comprises one or more LED modules, LED control gear (integral or remote), and a connection to the mains circuit.

 equipment and medical imaging manufacturers that make safe, reliable, and efficient products

 and systems.
 Our combined industries

 account for 360,000 American jobs in more than 7,000 facilities covering every

 state.
 Our industry produces $106 billion shipments of electrical equipment and

 medical imaging technologies per year with $36 billion exports.